goktugkirkil/dsaproposal/Final_Report.md

 * Include additional predictors such as initial BMI, clinical indicators, gender, and behavioral factors.
 * Apply feature engineering techniques to improve predictive power.
 * Explore interaction effects between age, surgery type, and other variables.

+After all that this code would be ready to estimate (or predict) the monthly BMI loss of each patient.